timmorrisdev/MS2-song-remixer/README.md

 ## Deployment
 ### GitHub Pages
 The project was deployed to GitHub pages using the following method.
-1. Log in to [GitHub.com](https://github.com/) and locate the south-coast-sup repository in my account.
+1. Log in to [GitHub.com](https://github.com/) and locate the [MS2-song-remixer repository](https://github.com/TimMorrisDev/MS2-song-remixer) in my account.
 2. Select the repo 'settings' menu and navigate to the 'pages' tab on the left hand side.
 3. In the 'source' section, select the master branch as the source for the site deployment.
-4. Hit 'save' and wait a few mins for GitHub to process.
-The 'pages' settings tab will now show a message to confirm the repository is being published to the address https://timmorrisdev.github.io/south-coast-sup/.
+4. Hit 'save' and wait a few minutes for GitHub to process.
+The 'pages' settings tab will now show a message to confirm the repository is being published to the address https://timmorrisdev.github.io/MS2-song-remixer/.

 ### Forking the repository in GitHub
 Forking the repository creates a copy of the original repository in your own account to allow changes to be made without affecting the original repository.
-1. Log in to GitHub and navigate to the GitHub repository page.
+1. Log in to GitHub and navigate to the GitHub repository page [here](https://github.com/TimMorrisDev/MS2-song-remixer).
 2. In the top-right of the page, below the user avatar, locate the "fork" button.
 3. Click the "fork" button and you should now have a copy of the repository in your own account.

 ### Making a Local Clone
 Details of how to make a local copy of the GutHub repository can be found [here](https://docs.github.com/en/github/creating-cloning-and-archiving-repositories/cloning-a-repository).
 To clone using HTTPS follow these steps.
-1. Navigate to the GitHub repository.
+1. Navigate to the GitHub repository [here](https://github.com/TimMorrisDev/MS2-song-remixer).
 2. Click the "Code" drop-down menu above the list of files.
 3. Copy the HTTPS address to the clipboard using the button provided.
 4. Open Terminal.